http://www.edlin.org / holtThis page was updated: 4th of July, 2001

 After all, that's what heroes are for.
 Unfortunatly, the world of fiction is a far more complicated place than she ever imagined.
 And she's about to land her hero right in it.

-King Lear extract from this book.
+Sneak preview: King Lear extract from the book.

 Jane, the famous fantasy-writer, starts to get funny dreams; an author appears in her dreams and tells her that he has been trapped inside his own books for 36 years and need help to get out of there.
 Well, of course she feel the urge to help out a fellow author...